 These days, the bright-red train is a staple of the city.
 Even in car-centric San Diego, the locals rely on these electric-powered trolleys for their daily commutes.
 On special event days, such as Chargers or Padres games, the number of people riding the trolley may even reach as high as 225,000 per day.

-There are over 50 stations in the San Diego Trolley system.
-Major bus routes serve the major Trolley transit centers and the downtown station is also adjacent to a San Diego Coaster stop.
+There are more than 50 stations included in the San Diego Trolley system.
+Major bus routes serve the major Trolley transit centers and the downtown station is adjacent to a San Diego Coaster (another commuter rail service) stop.

 How Often Do the San Diego Trolleys Run?

 On all lines, the Trolleys run every 15 minutes, seven days a week.
-They run every 30 minutes late night and on weekend mornings and evenings.
-In addition, the Blue line runs every 7 minutes during weekday rush hours.
+They run every 30 minutes after midnight and on weekend mornings and evenings.
+In addition, the Blue Line runs every 7 minutes during weekday rush hours.